After your application

 In this section

-You will receive your exam results by email and/or letter on the stated date.
+You will receive your exam results by email on the stated date.

 If you have been successful, you will receive an email inviting you to apply for ICAEW membership.

 Once you receive your invitation to membership you can become a member straight away.
 You have 12 months to become an ICAEW member before you go into delayed membership.
 More information on that below.

 Please bear in mind that the invitation does not mean you have become a member.
 In order to go into ICAEW membership, you will need to complete a short online form and pay your membership and admission fees.
 If you prefer to pay using a different method, other options are available.

 You are entitled to use the ACA designation only from the date of your official admission into ICAEW membership. (ie, once you have paid your ICAEW admission and membership fee plus your practising certificate fee where required).

 Once you have successfully passed Pathways and been invited to join ICAEW, you can apply for membership straight away.
 We advise you to do so as soon as possible.